Difference Between Graphs vs Charts

 |Representation||Graphs will show the mathematical connections or interrelationships between the sets of data.||Charts will present the information or the data in the form of diagrams, graphs, or tables.|

 |Are the same?||All kinds of graphs charts; hence graphs are one kind of chart.||All kind of charts does not make a graph.|

 |Scope||Graphs also provide the visual form by using one of those methods (i.e. the larger group of the charts) by presenting data in a visualized format.||Charts are the larger group of methods that are used for presenting the data or the information.|

-Charts are one of the most appropriate for the quantitatively comparing the groups of data or the discrete categories.
-The most popular charts are a bar, column, line, and the pie charts.
+Charts are one of the most appropriate for quantitatively comparing the groups of data or the discrete categories.
+The most popular charts are bar, column, line, and pie charts.
 A bar chart will be particularly useful for displaying the information or the data about the gender, occupation, ethnicity, types of discharges, and treatment categories.
-Bar charts are useful or appropriate for displaying the categorical information or categorical data.
-Bar charts will compare groups or categories by using some of the quantitative measurement.
+Bar charts are useful or appropriate for displaying categorical information or categorical data.
+Bar charts will compare groups or categories by using some of the quantitative measurements.

 Most of the common graphs that are used: are histograms and frequency polygons.
 Quantitative continuous data can be displayed via a graph.

 Charts are for when there’s one qualitative variable (Like the type, gender or preference) and 1 quantitative variable (Like age, time or amount).
 These shall include bar charts and pie charts.
-Whereas the graphs are for when one has 2 quantitative variables.
+At the same time, the graphs are for when one has 2 quantitative variables.

 One may not find graphs in the following kind of charts.